 Portal opens late summer 2025

 Every year ISJAC offers prizes for jazz composers and arrangers who are current members of ISJAC.
 From emerging writers to seasoned pros, these prizes are available for a range of instrumentation, from lead sheet composition to big band arranging.
-In partnership with iJazz Music, the University of South Florida, Jazzcomposerspresent.com and several generous donors, ISJAC offers over $10k yearly in prizes for composers from all walks of the industry.
-The prize cycle starts late summer/early fall and winners are announced the following February.
+In partnership with iJazz Music, the University of South Florida, JazzComposersPresent.com and several generous donors, ISJAC offers thousands yearly in prizes for composers from all walks of the industry.
+Scroll down for more info!

 *Please be aware that if the prize recipient is not a U.S. citizen, there may be additional government and transaction fees/taxes withheld